christian-bernstein/bernie-sql-editor/README.md

 writing SQL and interacting with real databases.
 For me, it was a great opportunity to start diving into web development.

 ## Basic file structure
-- [`bernie-sql-editor-sdk`](bernie-sql-editor-sdk/): Small (partly standalone) libraries and miscellaneous classes that I developed for SQL-Editor
+- [`bernie-sql-editor-sdk`](bernie-sql-editor-sdk/): Small (partly standalone) libraries and miscellaneous classes I developed for SQL-Editor
 - [`bernie-sql-editor-ton`](bernie-sql-editor-ton/): Actual implementation of SQL-Editor backend

 ## Updates & Issues